Multiple research themes are covered in the context of the Advene project:

 The Advene project is or has been involved in the following research projects.

-- Museographie, where Advene is used as an analysis tool for reflexive interviews of museum visitors.
+- Museographie (2010-2012) where Advene is used as an analysis tool for reflexive interviews of museum visitors.
 It contributed to the development of the REMIND method, a methodology for analysing user experience.

-- CineCast, that will develop collaborative tools for multimodal annotation of audiovisual content, aiming at movie libraries, on-demand video providers and movie-related social networks.
+- CineCast (2009-2011) that developped collaborative tools for multimodal annotation of audiovisual content, aiming at movie libraries, on-demand video providers and movie-related social networks.

 - ACAV, about video accessibility issues.

 - Cinelab (2007-2008)

 - Daniel Schmitt, Olivier Aubert (2017).
 REMIND : une méthode pour comprendre la micro-dynamique de l'expérience des visiteurs de musées. in Revue des Interactions Humaines Médiatisées (RIHM) - Journal of Human Mediated Interactions, 2017, Europia, 2017, 17 (2), pp.43-70 (online).